Skip to main content

 Sharing data for broader impact

 RECOVER researchers are collecting data from thousands of study participants.
-RECOVER makes this data available to the scientific community and the public at large, allowing those interested to view the data and researchers to analyze it, learn from it, and incorporate it into future studies.
-By inviting more collaboration, we hope to broaden the learnings RECOVER has already made toward understanding, diagnosing, and treating Long COVID.
+In compliance with NIH’s Data Management and Sharing Policy, RECOVER makes this data available to the scientific community and the public at large, allowing those interested to view the data and researchers to analyze it, learn from it, and incorporate it into future studies.
+In this way, we hope to broaden and extend our understanding of how to diagnose and treat Long COVID.

-Anyone may access aggregated study data without going through an approval process.
-However, to analyze de-identified individual participant data, researchers must receive authorization for access.
+Anyone may explore observational cohort study data (aggregate counts returned only) without going through an approval process.
+However, to analyze de-identified individual participant data from the RECOVER observational cohort studies, researchers must receive authorization for access.
 This authorization is required to maintain the integrity of the data and protect participant privacy.

-Authorized researchers can access RECOVER data from BioData Catalyst® (BDC) and data specific to publications through request portals which are accessed below and where the publications are listed on the RECOVER publications page.
+Authorized researchers can access RECOVER observational cohort study data from BioData Catalyst® (BDC) and browse RECOVER results on the RECOVER publications page.

 BioData Catalyst (BDC)

-RECOVER scientists use BioData Catalyst (BDC), the National Heart, Lung, and Blood Institute’s (NHLBI’s) cloud-based research ecosystem, to store and analyze the scientific data they collect.
+RECOVER scientists use BioData Catalyst (BDC), the National Heart, Lung, and Blood Institute’s (NHLBI’s) cloud-based research ecosystem, to store and analyze the scientific data they collect from observational cohort studies.

-BDC provides instructions for finding and viewing RECOVER data as well as the steps to request authorization to use de-identified individual participant data for scientific analysis within BDC.
+BDC provides information about exploring RECOVER data (no login required) and requesting authorization to access de-identified individual participant data (login required) for scientific analysis within BDC.

 Data Related to RECOVER Publications

-Access to the data used for some RECOVER publications may also be available to researchers.
-These publications and links to request the related data are listed below.
+Access to the data used for some RECOVER publications may also be made available to authorized researchers.

 Request JAMA Publication Dataset